While Congress squabbles over a select committee, reporters are putting January 6 puzzle pieces together - KION546

 She was talking about this brand new New York Times video investigation titled “Day of Rage,” based on thousands of videos from the January 6 riot, plus radio dispatches, interviews with witnesses, and other material.
 The extraordinary Times production was widely praised by reporters on Wednesday.

-But Rangappa could have also been talking about CNN’s efforts in court to obtain riot footage; or ProPublica’s recent investigation that indicated “Senior Trump Aides Knew Jan.
+But Rangappa could have also been talking about CNN’s “Assault on Democracy” documentary; the news media’s efforts in court to obtain riot footage; or ProPublica’s recent investigation that indicated “Senior Trump Aides Knew Jan.
 6 Rally Could Get Chaotic;” or Just Security’s new “clearinghouse” for riot research.
 Her broader point is spot on: Newsrooms have been putting the January 6 puzzle pieces together, creating a detailed rough draft of history, in spite of partisan efforts to bury that history.

 Now the House is creating a select committee to investigate the deadly attack.
 The front page of Thursday’s Washington Post sums it up this way: “House, in partisan split, votes to create panel to probe Jan.
 6.”
 Karoun Demirjian’s lead focuses on the “political challenges that face Democrats” as they investigate the attack, acknowledging that the lopsided vote showed how “Republicans have rallied against scrutinizing an attack they once strongly condemned.”